JFrog CLI for Skills

 Install for Cursor (project-scoped, current directory):

-jf skills install myskill --agent cursor,claude-code --repo skills-local --version latest
+jf agent skills install myskill --harness cursor,claude-code --repo skills-local --version latest

 Install globally for Cursor:

-jf skills install myskill --agent cursor --global --repo skills-local
+jf agent skills install myskill --harness cursor --global --repo skills-local

 Get machine-readable output:

-jf skills install myskill --agent cursor --repo skills-local --format json
+jf agent skills install myskill --harness cursor --repo skills-local --format json

-JFrog CLI resolves install paths from built-in defaults or from ~/.jfrog/agents/agent-config.json.
-The following agents are supported out of the box.
+JFrog CLI resolves install paths from built-in defaults or from ~/.jfrog/agents/agent-config.json under the skills-agents key.
+The following harnesses are supported out of the box.
 All paths support ~/ expansion.

 claude-code.claude/skills~/.claude/skills